ToshY/BunnyNet-PHP/docs/token-authentication.md

     the DNS from that country and in turn, we start returning `127.0.0.1` queries towards the hostnames in use instead of the standard CDN routing.
 The traffic essentially doesn't even touch our servers in such a case."*

+!!! warning

+    - The example using `speedLimit` for token authentication is currently not working as expected, as it returns a `403` status code.
+A support ticket has been created at bunny.net regarding this issue.

 ## Reference

 * [Token Authentication Guide](https://support.bunny.net/hc/en-us/articles/360016055099-How-to-sign-URLs-for-BunnyCDN-Token-Authentication)